yngtodd/cs526/README.rst

 =====================

 A bit of information for navigating Spark.
-The code examples in both the notebooks and modules are all Python, as I am more familiar with that language compared with Scala.
-While Scala seems great, I would personally recommend Python as it is the language de facto for most of machine learning.
+The code examples in both the notebooks and modules are all written Python, as I am more familiar with that language compared with Scala.
+While Scala seems
+great, I would personally recommend Python as it has such a large community of developers focused on machine learning.
 And it is just plain fun.

 Getting Started